mondalsoumyadeep/2024_Soft_Matter_Coarsening_of_aster_defects_in_a_model_polar_active_matter/README.md

 The main_analyze.py file generates the plots.
 The Plots folder contains a Jupyter notebook used to plot the data presented in the paper.
 The defect_dynamics.py file is used to characterize topological defects with different charges and configurations, specifically +/-1.
+In the pdf, We examine the effect of the different parameters on the system.